Aller au sommaire de ce numéro de Tanbou/Tambour, Printemps 2001

 We stood around and looked at all the pictures on the roll, which they enjoyed.
 We came upon a picture I took of the store near les Halles, named «Déstruction des animaux nuisibles» (Destruction of Nuisance Animals).
 Photography ethics correctness Shop Man asked me, «C’est en Amérique ce-là?», I told him, “No, no, this is Paris.
 Look here, where it says, ‘Ratts capturayzz auxxx Hhhallesz versss nineteen-twenty five.’ ”

-Then we came to the photo I took of a girl on a see-saw horse in a park in the Marais, which cause him to bark out, «Pareil!».
+Then we came to a photo I took of a girl on a see-saw horse in a park in the Marais, which cause him to bark out, «Pareil!».
 I almost expected that he would want to confiscate this picture, too.

-He still kept giving me that irritated, hateful look.
-I gazed back with my own look, with which I meant to say, “Look, I really (really) don’t care, but I think you’re a blazing idiot.”
 On the way out I said, «Bonne journée», and bade them «Au revoir».
 It could be quite eventful if I were to run in to him later on.
 Luckily media-unfriendly Shop Owner didn’t notice I had that morning’s edition of Libération sticking out of my back pocket.

 —David Henry April 2000